rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-The `download_pdf` action in the example above will call a private method which actually generates the PDF document and returns it as a string.
-This string will then be streamed to the client as a file download, and a filename will be suggested to the user.
-Sometimes when streaming files to the user, you may not want them to download the file.
+The `download_pdf` action in the above example calls a private method which
+generates the PDF document and returns it as a string.
+This string will then be
+streamed to the client as a file download.

+Sometimes when streaming files to the user, you may not want them to download
+the file.
 Take images, for example, which can be embedded into HTML pages.
+To
-To tell the browser a file is not meant to be downloaded, you can set the `:disposition` option to "inline".
-The opposite and default value for this option is "attachment".
+tell the browser a file is not meant to be downloaded, you can set the
+`:disposition` option to "inline".
+The default value for this option is
+"attachment".

 [`send_data`]: https://api.rubyonrails.org/classes/ActionController/DataStreaming.html#method-i-send_data
 [`send_file`]: https://api.rubyonrails.org/classes/ActionController/DataStreaming.html#method-i-send_file